Push3AX/GrabAccess/readme.md

 With physical access to the target device, GrabAccess can:

 1. Bypass the Windows login password to execute commands with System privileges, reset Windows account passwords, etc.
-2. Implant a specified program and add it to startup (this can bypass Bitlocker, but requires the victim to log in)
+2. Implant a specified program and add it to startup.
 3. Survive operating system reinstallations or hard drive replacement, by modifying the UEFI firmware of motherboard (Bootkit)